SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "How is practicing going to help do that?"
 Fluttershy asked.

-"Hopefully its going to lower your fear of rejection, by showing you how it *could* go," Rarity answered.
+"Hopefully it's going to lower your fear of rejection, by showing you how it *could* go," Rarity answered.
 "We will also practice being rejected."

 "What do I do now?"
 Fluttershy asked.